mpi/lodash-is-awesome/README.md

 Moreover, in this article when I refer to *"Lodash"* I mean `lodash/fp` variant of Lodash.
 If you haven't heard about `lodash/fp`, higher-order functions or just need some refresh of your memory, please have a look at my previous article on [Higher-order functions in Lodash](HIGHER_ORDER_FUNCTIONS.md).

-## Lodash is not only for list manipulation

 <!--
 In the begining of article I asserted that Lodash is not only list manipulation library, so lets leave last example behind and move forward to something more interesting.
 -->

 One of the things I love in Lodash is that it is extremely flexible and adaptable.
-Event if you don't find function that you need, there is a high chance that you can build one with just a few lines of code.
+Even if you don't find function that you need, there is a high chance that you can build one with just a few lines of code.
 Author of Lodash placed throughout it's codebase hooks and extension points that allows further customizations.
 One form of such extension points are **Customizers**.